Lin Shuangwen rebellion: Quanzhou and Hakka

-Lin first attacked several Taiwan sites inhabited by Quanzhou people.
-Lin's forces were made mostly of Zhangzhou people, and the Zhangzhou and Quanzhou people were already feuding with each other, so Lin's attacks sparked a large-scale battle between the two sides.
-The Quanzhou faction formed their own army for self-defense and cooperated with the Qing forces to resist Lin.
+By this point, the fighting was drawing in Zhangzhou people beyond just the society members, and activating the old feuds; this brought out Quanzhou networks (as well as Hakka) on behalf of the government.
+Lin's forces were made mostly of Zhangzhou people, and the Zhangzhou and Quanzhou people were already feuding with each other, so the rebellion sparked a large-scale battle between the two sides.
+The Quanzhou faction formed their own army and cooperated with the Qing forces to resist Lin.

-Lin also attacked several Hakka households.
-In response, many Hakka people from Taozhumiao (桃竹苗), Liudui (六堆), and other places organized a Taiwan Hakka volunteer army.
+Zhangzhou militias also fought against Hakka militias.
+Hakka people from Taozhumiao (桃竹苗), Liudui (六堆), and other places organized a Taiwan Hakka volunteer army.
 The Hakka cooperated with the Qing army to defeat Lin's forces and defend their homes.
 Under the leadership of Chen Ziyun (陳紫雲), the Qing and Hakka forces battled in Hsinchu and other places.

 Eventually, the government sent sufficient force to restore order.
 The governors of Zhejiang and Fujian then sent Fuzhou general Hengrui (恆瑞) and 4,000 troops to Taiwan to help quell the rebellion.
 After April 23, another 10,000 Qing troops were sent to Taiwan, and then another 7,000 were added.

 Qing reinforcements

-Finally, in December 10, the Qing imperial court sent Fuk'anggan to quell the rebellion with a force of 20,000 soldiers, while Hailancha, Counsellor of the Police, deployed nearly 3,000 people to fight the insurgents.
-These new troops were well equipped, disciplined and had combat experience which proved enough to route the insurgents.
+Finally, in December 10, the Qing imperial court sent Fuk'anggan to quell the rebellion with a force of 20,000 soldiers, while Hailancha, Counsellor of the Police, deployed nearly 3,000 people to fight the insurgents with the majority from the Green Standard Army and a minority from the Eight Banners.
+These new troops were well equipped, disciplined and had necessary combat experience which proved enough to route the insurgents.

 The Qing annihilated Lin's army and captured Lin on February 10, 1788.
 As many as 300,000 took part in the rebellion.
 The Ming loyalists had lost the war, their leaders were executed, and the remaining rebels hid among the locals.